gracyjula/Pulse-Connect/README.md

-  # Mobile App Prototype for PulseConnect
+# PulseConnect

-  This is a code bundle for Mobile App Prototype for PulseConnect.
-The original project is available at https://www.figma.com/design/Zgn2syfuDgDSfT9xQN9nZ4/Mobile-App-Prototype-for-PulseConnect.
+PulseConnect is a simple and intuitive mobile healthcare companion app that helps users manage their daily medical needs in an easier way.
+The interface includes features like:

+• Medication reminders
+• Doctor appointment scheduling
+• Nearby hospital locator
+• A multilingual health chatbot
+• A clean and minimal dashboard

+This repository contains the complete frontend for the PulseConnect UI.

-  ## Running the code
+## Running the project

-  Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.
+1. Install all dependencies using: npm install
+2. Start the development server using: npm run dev

+## Tech Stack
+React
+TypeScript
+Vite
+CSS Modules